testflows/TestFlows-WebSite/source/handbook/index.md

 # Filtering Tests By Tags

 In addition to filtering test by name you can also filter them by tags.
-When you filter by tags a `type` must be specified to indicate which test [Types] should have the tag.
+When you filter by tags, you must specify a `type` to indicate which test [Types] should have the tag.

 > **{% attention %}** Filtering test [Step]s by tags is not supported.